 Step 3: Submit Request

-- Through UHC: Send written request to UHC (they must forward to state or independent reviewer)
+- Through UHC: Send written request (they must forward to state or independent reviewer)

 - Through your state: Contact your state Department of Insurance directly